xtianbong/mben6270/README.md

 If you have any questions, email jsandoval@wlu.ca.

 # Running Locally
 Before you are able to run the site locally, you will need to install a web server in your machine.
-If you already have a local web server skip step 1.
+If you already have a local web server skip Step 1.

-**Step 1**
+<h2>Step 1<h2>

 You have multiple options to set up a web server locally.

-*Python Built-in Web Server*
+**Python Built-in Web Server**

 If you are running MacOS (or have Python installed in your Windows machine), Python comes with a built-in web server.
 To run the web server go to the desired directory (or folder) in a Terminal shell window and run the following command: